Ask questions, explore data, and get insights with chat in Amazon Quick - Amazon Quick

 Agent picker

-Chat agents in Amazon Quick Suite are conversational assistants that help users explore data, analyze information, and take actions.
+Chat agents in Amazon Quick are conversational assistants that help users explore data, analyze information, and take actions.
 You can pick any agent you've created to use during chat, or use the system agent My Assistant for your conversations.

 To learn more about agents, see Working with agents.